 Cons of Rocket Loans

 - Charges fees: If you take out a Rocket Loans personal loan, you’ll have to pay an origination fee ranging from 1% to 6% of your loan amount (the exact fee is based on your personal financial information).
 You’ll also pay a $15 late fee if you’re late on a payment or don’t have enough money in your account.
 And there’s also a returned ACH transfer or check fee of $15.
-Some lenders don’t charge fees.
+Some lenders don’t charge one or more of these fees, so it pays to look around before you borrow.

 - Limited repayment terms: Repayment terms aren’t as flexible as other lenders.
 You must choose one of two options—36 or 60 months.